linkingpaths/videodrome/README.md

 Access metadata of **public videos** on Youtube using YouTube Data API v3.
 Please see the documentation for this API at https://developers.google.com/youtube/v3/.

-Videodrome is designed to be minimal on its features and dependencies and to work with all Ruby versions (>= 1.8.6).
-Videodrome can only access public information since it **does not provides** any authentication method to access to [private user data](https://developers.google.com/youtube/v3/guides/authentication).
+Videodrome is designed to be minimal in its features and dependencies and to work with any Ruby versions > 2.
+Videodrome can only access public information since it **does not provides** any authentication method to access [private user data](https://developers.google.com/youtube/v3/guides/authentication).

-If you want a fully featured YouTube API client please check the excelent [yt](https://github.com/Fullscreen/yt) gem.
+If you want a fully-featured YouTube API client, please check the excellent [yt](https://github.com/Fullscreen/yt) gem.

 ## Installation